command-tab/awesome-n64-development/README.md

 * [pseultra](https://github.com/pseudophpt/pseultra) - A collection of tools used to develop software for the Nintendo 64 that are distinct from the official SDK
 * [spicy](https://github.com/trhodeos/spicy) - An open-source version of the Nintendo 64 SDK's `mild.exe`.
 Assembles segments into an N64-compatible ROM.
 * [makemask](https://github.com/trhodeos/makemask) - An open-source replacement of the Nintendo 64 SDK's `makemask.exe`.
 Adds a mask to a compiled ROM which pads the file and adds CIC information.
+* [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
+* [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation

 ## Development Hardware